How To Master The Number 1 Skill That All Successful People Share In 6 Simple Steps Part Four

 More recently I’ve taken how I measure my progress to the next level by creating a spreadsheet for the daily habits I want to adopt.
 It may sound a little over the top, but being able to visually chart my progress is so encouraging, as often we do better than we think.

-If I’m not doing as well as I’d hoped my spreadsheet charts highlight that and I can then brainstorm ways to improve.
+If I’m not doing as well as I’d hoped, my spreadsheet charts will highlight that, and I can then brainstorm ways to improve.
 Remember, according to University College London, a new habit takes sixty six days to implement, not the twenty one days people commonly think, so give yourself enough time to let the habit stick!
 Another good strategy is using a countdown widget on your phone that counts down your sixty six day period, an excellent one is ‘Countdown’.

 Like any skill, developing greater self-discipline takes consistent effort, so expect for there to be ups and downs and you won’t give up as easily.
 Like any muscle, it takes time and perseverance to strengthen it and your self-discipline muscle is no different.